Harriet Sutherland-Leveson-Gower, Duchess of Sutherland: Issue

 In 1871, while her son-in-law, the Duke of Argyll, was serving in the Cabinet, his son (Harriet's grandson), Lord Lorne, married one of Victoria's daughters, Princess Louise.
 Harriet's eldest son became 3rd Duke of Sutherland in 1861.

 In media

 Harriet was portrayed by Rachael Stirling in the 2009 film The Young Victoria.
-She was portrayed by Margaret Clunie in the 2016 ITV series Victoria, though she is inaccurately depicted as carrying on an improbable romance with Prince Ernest of Saxe-Coburg and Gotha (later Duke of Saxe-Coburg and Gotha), who is also inaccurately depicted as being unmarried at the time.
+She was portrayed by Margaret Clunie in the 2016 ITV series Victoria, though she is inaccurately depicted as carrying on an improbable romance with Prince Ernest of Saxe-Coburg and Gotha (later Duke of Saxe-Coburg and Gotha), in the couple of years before his marriage.